muranhuli/A-Two-Layer-Hypergraph-Hierarchy/README.md

 We preprocess all datasets so that the vertices of each hyperedge in the hypergraph are different from each other, and each hyperedge contains at least two vertices

+NFI: This is a processed dataset for our experiments with 446 vertices and 3651 hyperedges.

 ## About how to use

 ```bash